Now you can Search All for Albums, Artists, Composers, Songs at the same time.

 Who is Library Ideas LLC?

 Library Ideas is a privately held company based in Fairfax, Virginia that offers services and products to the educational markets.
-Besides Freegal Music, Library Ideas offers eBooks and an online language learning product.
+Besides Freegal Music, Library Ideas offers movies, eBooks and an online language learning product.

 Where did you get the name Freegal?
 (Rhymes with “legal”)